joycert/ryanjoyce/src/posts/localMax.md

 ---
 layout: post
-title: The Problem of Local Maxima
+title: On the problem of local maxima
 description: Why suffering is not just important, but inevitable
 image: localMaxima.webp
 date: 2025-04-10